 Why map the Gulag

-However these approaches were rarely applied to study the Soviet repressions and the post-Soviet penal system.
-We believe, that the maps presented on the web-site are the fist step towards developing the systematic approaches into producing the spatial histories of the (post) Soviet penal system with the help of HGIS.
+The maps presented on this web-site are the first step towards developing the systematic approaches introducing the spatial histories of the Soviet and post-Soviet penal system with the help of HGIS.